cledtz/SDKS/README.md

 # SDKS

-I use a slighly modified version of the open source product dumper7. (https://github.com/Encryqed/Dumper-7)
+I use a slighly modified version of the open source project dumper7. (https://github.com/Encryqed/Dumper-7)